kuzned/fast-adr/README.md

 *Analog-to-digital recorder (ADR) for data acquisition of single-event fast-flowing processes*

-ADR is an electronic acquisition device that could record an analog signal waveform using four 50 MSa/s flash ADCs with time-interleaving to reach the total sample rate of 200 MSa/s.
-The digitized samples then save to a buffer memory before being sent to a PC through the CAMAC bus controller.
+ADR is an electronic acquisition device that uses four 50 MSa/s flash analog-to-digital converters (ADCs) with time-interleaving to record an analog signal waveform at a total sample rate of 200 MS/s.
+The samples digitized by the ADCs are temporarily stored in a buffer memory before they are sent to a computer through the CAMAC bus interface.

 ## Main features